NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 As shown in the performance plot above, using `pyfftw.FFTW` directly resulted in a significant performance improvement compared to the previous version.
 We achieved about 2.5x speed-up for short-size arrays (arrays with lengths `<2^7`), and around 1.5x speed-up for larger arrays, where the length of arrays is `>2^15`.
 For array sizes in between, we observed that the speed-up is less than 25% for most cases.

 ### Attemp 3: Reuse the RFFT object (V3)
-Another optimization we can try is to reuse the RFFT object across multiple executions.
-Creating the RFFT object might have some overhead.
-Therefore, reusing it might improve the performance.
+In previous version, we intentionally created the RFFT object inside the `__call__` method.
+This means that for every call, a new RFFT object is created.
+The goal here is to see how much performance gain we can get by reusing the RFFT object across multiple calls when the input size does not change.

 ```python
 class rfft_caller_v3: